 And when it comes to keeping this country safe, we don't have to choose between retreating from the world and fighting a war without end in Iraq.
 It's time to stop spending \$10 billion a month in Iraq while the Iraqi government sits on a huge surplus.
-As President, I will end this war by asking the Iraqi government to step up, and finally finish the fight against bin Laden and the al Qaeda terrorists who attacked us on 9/11.
-I will never hesitate to defend this nation, but I will only send our troops into harm's way with a clear mission and a sacred commitment to give them the equipment they need in battle and the care and benefits they deserve when they come home.
-I will build new partnerships to defeat the threats of the 21st century, and I will restore our moral standing, so that America is once again that last, best hope for all who are called to the cause of freedom, who long for lives of peace, and who yearn for a better future.
+As President, I will end this war by asking the Iraqi government to step up, and I will finally finish the fight against bin Laden and the al Qaeda terrorists who attacked us on 9/11.
+I will never hesitate to defend this nation.
+From day one of this campaign, I have made clear that we will increase our ground troops and our investments in the finest fighting force the world has ever known.
+Watching our Soldiers, Sailors, Airmen and Marines fight in Iraq and Afghanistan has only deepened my commitment to invest in 21st century technologies so that our men and women have the best training and equipment when they deploy into combat and the care and benefits they have earned when they come home.

 I won't stand here and pretend that any of this will be easy - especially now.
-The cost of this economic crisis, and the cost of the war in Iraq, means that Washington will have to tighten its belt and put off spending on things we can afford to do without.
-On this, there is no other choice.
+The cost of this economic crisis, and the cost of the war in Iraq, means that Washington will have to tighten its belt and put off spending on things we don't need.
 As President, I will go through the federal budget, line-by-line, ending programs that we don't need and making the ones we do need work better and cost less.

 But as I've said from the day we began this journey all those months ago, the change we need isn't just about new programs and policies.
-It's about a new politics - a politics that calls on our better angels instead of encouraging our worst instincts; one that reminds us of the obligations we have to ourselves and one another.
+It's about a new politics - a politics that calls on our better angels instead of encouraging our worst instincts; one that reminds us of the obligations we have to ourselves and one another